 - eye movement testing to detect abnormal eye movements associated with inner ear conditions

 - hearing tests to check if you have any hearing loss

 - imaging tests like MRIs or CT scans to generate a detailed image of your brain

-Seek emergency medical care if you experience sudden dizziness that occurs with any of the following symptoms:
+Seek emergency medical care if you experience sudden dizziness or nausea that occurs with any of the following symptoms:

 Many of the causes of this type of dizziness are associated with inner ear problems.
 Examples include BPPV, Meniere’s disease, and vestibular neuritis.